Lonitch/Lonitch.github.io/_posts/2020-07-06-Radiation-Matter-Interaction-III.md

 & \times \delta\left(E_{a_{\mathrm{f}}}-E_{a_{1}}+\hbar \omega_{k}\right).
 \end{aligned}\tag{3.1}$$

-At the limit of $L\rightarrow\infty$, we can replace the summation of wave vector with a integral by
+At the limit of $$L\rightarrow\infty$$, we can replace the summation of wave vector with a integral by

 $$\sum_{\mathbf{k}}=\frac{L^3}{(2\pi)^3}\int d\boldsymbol{k}\tag{3.2}.$$